-If the wires are short, you can splice pigtails to connect them to the receptacle.
+If the wires are too short, you can use wire connectors to splice short pieces of wire called pigtails to connect them to the receptacle.
 Pig-tailing is a good wiring method to use when wiring electrical outlets because the receptacle will never carry the full load of the circuit this way.

 When There is No Ground at the Electrical Receptacle

-If there isn’t any effective and approved ground, then you must replace the existing two wire electrical receptacles with a new two wire receptacle.
+If there isn’t any effective and approved ground, then you must replace the existing tnon-grounded electrical receptacles with a new non-grounded receptacle replacement.
 This is not always acceptable in a modern household.
 Consequently the National Electrical Code has made an allowance for using grounded receptacles on an ungrounded circuit.
 You must use GFCI tamper-resistant receptacles and label them as not having a ground.
 Read article 406.4(D)(2) in the National Electrical Code.

 It would be best if the GFCI receptacle is installed at the beginning of the circuit, which would be the first receptacle on that circuit.
 Connect the wires going to the other ungrounded receptacles to the LOAD side of the GFCI.
 After that all electrical receptacles downstream will be GFCI protected.
 You can then install 3 prong receptacles however they must all be labeled that they are GFCI protected and that no ground exists.
 Labels for this come with each new GFCI receptacle.